nendotools/touchview/README.md

 - changed dependence on active_object for mode detection
 - updated classes to follow Blender naming conventions
 - added support for menus in floating gizmo
-- added mode-specific options for floating gizmo
+- added mode-specific options for floating gizmo with some default examples

 *many more features are planned for the final version.*